ArhanChaudhary/qter/media/paper/paper.typ

 They are different but they are _basically_ identical.
 If you replace red with blue, blue with orange, orange with green, green with red, and rotate the cube $90 degree$ counter-clockwise, you will have transformed $A$ into $B$.
 Because these two cube positions have the exact same structure of pieces, they need the same number of moves to reach a Cycle Combination Solver solution.

 We call such positions _symmetrically equivalent_.
 If we really wanted to be serious about pruning table compression, what we can do is store a single representative of all symmetrically equivalent cubes because they would all share the same admissible heuristic value, and keeping a separate entry for each of these positions is a waste of memory.
-This would compress the table by the number of valid recolorings of the cube.

 Defining symmetrically equivalent cubes by figuring out an arbitrary way to recolor the cube isn't very efficient.
 The more mathematically precise way to define symmetrically equivalent cubes is with permutations.
 Two cube positions $A$ and $B$ are symmetrically equivalent if there exists a symmetry $S$ of the cube such that $S A S^(-1) = B$, where the $S$ operations are spatial manipulations the whole cube.
 We can prove that $A$ and $B$ are symmetrically equivalent using this model: